By Katelyn Millinor, LPC, Manager of Behavioral Health Quality

 Remember to also be thankful and show gratitude which is helpful to your mental and emotional health all year.
 Showing gratitude to your family, friends, coworkers, neighbors and even strangers can have a ripple effect.
 So, hold the door open, smile (with your eyes if you’re wearing a mask), give a compliment, or make small talk with the cashier, and you will brighten many people’s day in the process.

-If you don’t have a counselor to talk to, reach out to NOAH’s team of experts.
+If you need a counselor, reach out to NOAH’s team of experts.
 Virtual visits are common and can fit in your schedule and lifestyle.